beail/AppLockerSupportScripts/README.md

 This script provides outputs of all Allowed Publisher Rules

 + Get-ApplockerFileHashRules_VirusTotalResults.ps1
-This script provides outputs of all Allowed FileHash rules and the VirusTotal dectection statuses of those Hashes
+This script provides outputs of all Allowed FileHash rules and the VirusTotal detection statuses of those Hashes